rmanroa28/Othello-AI/README.md

 # Othello-AI
 Script to find the next best move during an Othello game state.
+It evaluates the board state and uses Negamax with alpha/beta pruning.